meyer-lab/gc-cytokines/Manuscript/Text/01_Introduction.md

 - name: a@asmlab.org
   key: d
 bibliography: ./Manuscript/References.bib
 abstract: Many receptor families exhibit both pleiotropy and redundancy in their regulation, with multiple ligands, receptors, and responding cell populations.
-The multivariate nature of these systems confounds intuition about therapeutic manipulation.
+This property, that one intervention can have many effects, confounds intuition about how to carry out precise therapeutic manipulation.
 The common γ-chain cytokine receptor dimerizes with complexes of the cytokines interleukin (IL)-2, IL-4, IL-7, IL-9, IL-15, and IL-21 and their corresponding "private" receptors.
-These γ-chain cytokines have accrued broad interest as potential immune therapies because they potently modulate immune cell population types.
+These cytokines have enormous realized and future potential as immune therapies by regulating immune cell population abundance.
 Here, we build a binding-reaction model for the ligand-receptor interactions of common γ-chain cytokines enabling quantitative predictions of response.
-Using this model, we employ tensor factorization to map regulation across the family.
-This model accurately predicted ligand response across a wide panel of cell types under diverse experimental designs.
-Further, we were able to quantify mutant ligand interactions across these cells and analyze their behavior.
-These results map the emergent behavior of the common γ-chain cytokines, and demonstrate an approach to generating interpretable guidelines to manipulate complex receptor families.
+We show that accounting for receptor-ligand trafficking is essential to accurately model cell response.
+Using this model, we visualize regulation across the family and diverse immune cell types by tensor factorization.
+This model then accurately predicts ligand response across a wide panel of cell types under diverse experimental designs.
+Further, we are able to quantify the effect of ligand mutations on cell response across cell types.
+In total, these results present a more accurate model of ligand response validated across a panel of immune cell types, and demonstrate an approach for generating interpretable guidelines to manipulate ligand response across cell types.
 link-citations: true
 csl: ./Manuscript/Templates/nature.csl
 ---

 # Summary points

-- A dynamical model of the γ-chain cytokines successfully captures responses to IL-2, IL-15, IL-4, and IL-7.
+- A dynamical model of the γ-chain cytokines accurately models responses to IL-2, IL-15, IL-4, and IL-7.
 - Receptor trafficking is necessary for capturing ligand response.
-- Canonical polyadic decomposition maps responses across cell populations, receptors, cytokines, and dynamics.
+- Tensor factorization maps responses across cell populations, receptors, cytokines, and dynamics.
-- An activation model and factorization provide design specifications for engineering cell-specific responses.
+- An activation model coupled with tensor factorization create design specifications for engineering cell-specific responses.

 # Introduction